whansen2/hello-world/README.md

-# hello-world
-I am excited to learn more about GitHub!
+I am excited to learn more about Git/GitHub!